Kingerby

-Kingerby is a village and former civil parish in the West Lindsey district of Lincolnshire, England.
+Kingerby is a village and former civil parish, now in the parish of Osgodby, in the West Lindsey district of Lincolnshire, England.
 It is situated 5 mi north west from the town of Market Rasen.
 The hamlet of Bishop Bridge lies about 1.5 mi to the south-west.

-In 1936 the parish became part of Osgodby parish.
+In 1931 the parish had a population of 75.
+On 1 April 1936 the parish was abolished to form Osgodby.

 The parish church is dedicated to Saint Peter and is a Grade I listed building cared for by The Churches Conservation Trust; it became redundant in 1981.

 It dates from the early 11th century and is built of Ironstone.